 4K televisions have become the standard, and there are two terms that people refer to as 4K: 4K and UHD.
 UHD is also called Ultra HD.
 Although people use the term 4K for both, they aren’t the same.

 It is easiest to understand the difference by looking at what they are.
-4K is a standard for professional production and cinema, and UHD is the broadcast standard and consumer display standard.
+4K is a professional production and cinema standard, and UHD is the broadcast and consumer display standard.

-4K was coined by the Digital Cinema Initiatives for the production of 4K content.
+The Digital Cinema Initiatives coined 4K to produce 4K content.
 It is 4096 x 2160pixels, which is exactly four times the former standard, which is 2K (2048 x 1080).
 They coined the term 4K because the horizontal pixel count is about 4000 pixels.

 UHD is a step up from full HD, which was the display of 1920 x 1080.
 It is four times that resolution, which makes it 3840x 2160.
 Televisions that are UHD are often sold as 4K.
 However, 4K screens have an aspect ratio of 1.9:1, while UHD screens have an aspect ratio of 1.78:1.